Bread Not Rising? Here’s Why (and How to Fix It)

 When it comes to baking, there’s nothing more satisfying than baking bread from scratch.
 Hearty, crusty and so delicious, homemade bread is a real treat.

 But sometimes baking with yeast isn’t such a treat.
-The little organisms that help your bread rise require a little extra care—warm temperatures, food and just-right conditions.
-If any of these variables are off, you can end up with bread that just doesn’t rise the way it should.
+The little organisms that help your bread rise require some extra care—warm temperatures, food and just-right conditions.
+If any of these variables are off, you can end up with bread that doesn’t rise the way it should.
 After all that work of kneading and proofing, this can be such a letdown.
 To avoid future flops, check out these reasons your bread might not be rising.

 The Yeast Is Too Old